Midjourney/prompt: "trophy with a sad face, watercolor style"

 Great real and this makes sense.

-Tony Writer about 1 year ago
+Tony Writer almost 2 years ago

 Isn’t there a scenario in which the two sales reps fail to generate sales but you don’t know why?
 Aren’t the ambiguities that characterize mediocre success lurking behind the zero sales result?
 I.e what if the zero sales result is because the sales reps aren’t hustling enough, are calling the wrong people, or are using the wrong script?

-Amir Blum about 1 year ago
+Amir Blum almost 2 years ago

 @tonywriter I agree with this.
 Would like to see more details in the article about how to define unambiguous experiments.
 In my experience it's very easy to continue making assumptions about a failed experiment rather than having a clear understanding that it failed.

-Jeremy Beasley about 1 year ago
+Jeremy Beasley almost 2 years ago

 @tonywriter The idea is to have a sharper definition of success and failure to the point where it's a binary outcome.
 The question about *why it fails* is would lead to another line of hypothesizing which would then require another "loop" through the system.